zhangyuan/UFO-API/README.md

   Install-Package Microsoft.Owin.Testing
   ```
 7. Create the test server with `WebApiConfig` and then use the server to create request in the tests.

+## Steps (Visual Studio 2012)

+The "ASP.NET Empty Web Application" in VS 2013 doesn't create scaffolds when adding the first Controller.
+But you can create an "ASP.NET MVC4 Web Application" and then select the "Empty" template.
+In order to create controller, you have to just create a class and inherit from `ApiController` .

 ## Tips